Continual Lie algebras determined by chain complexes: An example: double complex associated with foliations

 \subsection{Double cochain complex: Godbillon-Vey type example}

-In this subsection we provide the explicit example for Proposition \eqref{mainpro} in the case of the orthogonality condition \eqref{ortho} applied to the particular case when, in the consideration of the precious subsection, $\Phi=\chi$.
-In particular, in differential geometry, the case of a foliation $\F$ of codimension one defined by a one-form on a three-dimensional manifold, and the formulation of the Gadbillon-Vey cohomology class, are included in this consideration.
-We require the orthogonality for $\chi \in C^{n, m}(\F)$ within its own bicomplex space, i.e., to satisfy the condition
+In this subsection we provide the explicit example for Theorem \eqref{mainpro} in the case of the orthogonality condition \eqref{ortho} applied to the particular case when, in the consideration of the previous subsection, $\Phi=\chi$.
+In particular, in differential geometry, the case of a foliation $\F$ of codimension one defined by a one-form on a three-dimensional manifold, and the formulation of the Godbillon-Vey cohomology class, are included in this consideration.